Texas Killing Fields (film): Reception

-Texas Killing Fields received mixed to negative reviews from critics.
-Review aggregate Rotten Tomatoes gave the film a score of 37% based on 46 reviews, with a consensus that read: "Texas Killing Fields is a competent boilerplate crime thriller, brewing up characters and plots used in better films."
-Metacritic gave the film a rating of 49/100, based on 17 reviews.
+Critical response

-Roger Ebert of The Chicago Sun Times gave the film two out of four stars and said, "Texas Killing Fields begins along the lines of a police procedural and might have been perfectly absorbing if it had played by the rules: strict logic, attention to detail, reference to technical police work.
+Roger Ebert of the Chicago Sun Times gave the film two out of four stars and said, "Texas Killing Fields begins along the lines of a police procedural and might have been perfectly absorbing if it had played by the rules: strict logic, attention to detail, reference to technical police work.
 Unfortunately, the movie often seems to stray from such discipline."
 Betsy Sharkey of the Los Angeles Times commented that "like the Texas City killer's plans, something's gone terribly wrong" with the film.
 On a more lenient note, James Mottram of GamesRadar wrote: "Mann Jr. shows plenty of promise in a film that doesn’t tarnish the family name.
 But hindered by niggling flaws, it hardly revolutionises an over-saturated genre."

+Box office

+Texas Killing Fields received a limited theatrical release domestically, in just 10 theatres, grossing $0.05 million, and $1.64 million in other territories, for a worldwide total of $1.69 million.